harring/FruitScan-AI/README.md

 ## Overview
 FruitScan is a web-application that predicts which fruit is in an image and provides the user with nutritional information about that fruit.
 This allows the user to learn about fruits and make educated choices when eating healthy.
-This project uses a Convolutional Neural Network (CNN) implemented in Django.
+This project uses a Convolutional Neural Network (CNN) implemented in the Django framework.
 It currently supports identification of kiwi, mango, banana, and tomato, with the capability to extend to more fruits.

 ## Features
 - CNN for fruit prediction.